iusondemand/Schrems-II---Privacy-shield-unofficial-FAQ/README.md

-# Schrems II Privacy shield unofficial FAQ
+# Schrems II - Privacy shield: unofficial FAQ

 *By Valentino Spataro some FAQ for entities looking for practical instructions*